Eunidrip irrigation system as suppliers?

 Operator will always proceed with the maintenance of the drip line length while the other remaining drip lines lengths are operating normally.

 Drip valves are of different sizes depending with the type of drip line the farmer decides on.
-The available drip valves that we stock are of 16 millimetres and 12 millimetres.
-These are specifications that come with drip line to be used.
+The available drip valves that we stock are of 16 millimetres and 12 millimetres. driplines to be used cone with this specifications

 Drip line come with different colors codes.
 The common color codes are blue, red, yellow, black and green.